“You also be patient. Establish your hearts, for the coming of the Lord is at hand.”

 The Lord’s coming should encourage every believer to live godly lives.

 The next event on God’s prophetic calendar is the rapture.
-There is no prophecy that needs fulfillment before Christ comes back.
+No prophecy needs fulfillment before Christ comes back.
 It could happen at any moment.
 The rapture has been imminent since the church began.
 God expects the believer to always be on alert to His coming.
-Trial is only temporary for the believer.
+A trial is only temporary for the believer.
 It will stop when the Lord returns.

 The believer is to fix his heart on the imminent return of Christ.
 We do this because Christ’s coming is certain, “The judge is standing at the door” (5:9).

 Ro 13:12-14, “The night is far spent, the day is at hand.
 Therefore let us cast off the works of darkness, and let us put on the armor of light.
 13 Let us walk properly, as in the day, not in revelry and drunkenness, not in lewdness and lust, not in strife and envy.
 14 But put on the Lord Jesus Christ, and make no provision for the flesh, to fulfill its lusts.”

 God is not negligent in keeping His promise of the imminent return of Christ.
 We can have confidence in that so we can have a stable attitude about the future.
 God will send Jesus back, but He will do it on His own time scale.

 Rom.
 16:25-27, “Now to Him who is able to establish you according to my gospel and the preaching of Jesus Christ, according to the revelation of the mystery kept secret since the world began 26 but now made manifest, and by the prophetic Scriptures made known to all nations, according to the commandment of the everlasting God, for obedience to the faith— 27 to God, alone wise, be glory through Jesus Christ forever.
 Amen.”